Damian-Mostert/reaper/README.md

-# THIS PACKAGE HAS BEEN MOVED TO https://www.npmjs.com/package/reaperjs

 # REAPER.js
 Reaper.js is a powerful TypeScript-based framework designed to streamline backend development.
 It offers built-in database migrations, seeders, and SQL query utilities, making it easy to manage data efficiently.